PGCE Early Years (3 - 7) (Aylward Academy) - PGCE

 - support for your wider professional development as a student teacher

-- understanding of the different aspects of inclusive education
+- understanding the different aspects of inclusive education

 - introduction to the school structure and wider children’s workforce